The Bilingual Advantage: Why Multilingual Families Give Kids a Financial Confidence Boost

 - Bialystok, E., Craik, F. I., & Luk, G. (2012).
 Bilingualism: Consequences for Mind and Brain.
 Trends in Cognitive Sciences.

 - Consumer Financial Protection Bureau.
-(2023).
-Children’s Financial Capability Study.
+December 2025 Financial Literacy Annual Report. consumerfinance.gov

 - Harvard Center on the Developing Child.
-(2022).
-Executive Function and Bilingualism.
+Executive Function and Bilingualism Research. developingchild.harvard.edu

-This blog post is part of Squadron’s commitment to evidence-based financial education for diverse families.
+This blog post is part of Isembl’s commitment to evidence-based financial education for diverse families.